awsdocs/aws-codeartifact-user-guide/doc_source/auth-and-access-control-iam-access-control-identity-based.md

   For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

 In CodeArtifact, identity\-based policies are used to manage permissions to the resources related to artifact management\.
-For example, you can control access to domain\.
+For example, you can control access to a domain\.

 You can create IAM policies to restrict the calls and resources that users in your account have access to, and then attach those policies to IAM users\.
 For more information about how to create IAM roles and to explore example IAM policy statements for CodeArtifact, see [Overview of managing access permissions to your AWS CodeArtifact resources](#auth-and-access-control-iam-access-control-identity-based)\.